Elijah Clarke: Career

 Elijah Clarke was born near Tarboro in Edgecombe County, Province of North Carolina, the son of John Clarke of Anson County, North Carolina.

 served in the Georgia Militia during the American Revolutionary War.
 When the state troops disbanded after the surrender of Savannah, he became a lieutenant colonel in the Wilkes County Militia.
 He fought in the southern theater and served under Col. Andrew Pickens in the Battle of Kettle Creek.
 He was one of three American commanders at the Battle of Musgrove’s Mill, during which he was wounded.

 After the war, Clarke was elected to the Georgia legislature, serving from 1781 - 1790.
-In early 1794, he was asked if he'd be interested in leading a French invasion of Spanish East Florida, but the plot never materialised.
+In early 1794, he was asked if he'd be interested in leading a French invasion of Spanish East Florida, but President George Washington persuaded the French government to cancel the project.
 Instead of invading Florida, Clarke led men from Wilkes County into Creek lands.
 In 1794 he organized the Trans-Oconee Republic, several settlements in traditional Creek territory.
-From there he attacked Creek villages, but was restrained by Georgia Governor George Matthews.
+He was forced to withdraw his settlements by Georgia Governor George Matthews.